InfoSecRavindra/Twitter-Cleaner/README.md

 A very simple tool written in Python to clean your Twitter profile.

 # How to use
-* Get a developer account on Twitter [Click here](https://developer.twitter.com/en/apply-for-access)
+* Get a developer account on Twitter [Click here](https://developer.twitter.com/en/apply-for-access) (May take up to 15 days)
-* Create a Twitter App
+* Create a Twitter App (Assuming you've got a developer account)
+* Clone this repository
-* Copy your app credential to credential-sample.json
+* Copy your app credential to `credentials-sample.json`
-* Rename `credential-sample.json` to `credential.json`
+* Rename `credentials-sample.json` to `credentials.json`
 * Run it `python3 twitter_cleaner.py`

+##### NOTE: You may have to run same operation more than once because Twitter doesn't seem to delete everything in one attempt.